-Palakottai Vadai recipe – They taste more like palakottai masala vadai.
-These Jackfruit seed fritters are so aromatic, crisp and makes a perfect tea time snack.
+Palakottai Vadai recipe made with palakottai also called jackfruit seeds taste more like the masala vadai.
+These Jackfruit seed fritters are so aromatic, and crisp and make a perfect tea-time snack.

-Right from childhood, I’ve always loved palakottai and try to use it a lot during the jack fruit season.
-I always keep a watch for palakottai packet whenever I go for veggie shopping.
+I always keep a watch for palakottai packet whenever I go veggie shopping.

-It tastes very much like the masala vadai but slightly differs texture wise and I’m sure you will love the nutty taste of this vadai as well.
+It tastes very much like the masala vadai but with a slightly different texture-wise, and I’m sure you will love the nutty taste of this vadai as well.

 This is made by the Muslims there who came and settled from Panrutti which is known for cashew nuts and Jackfruit trees.

-They mostly make this for Iftar to break the routine of serving medhu vada during Ramzan period and share these with friends and neighbors who happens to be vegetarians.
+They mostly make this for Iftar to break the routine of serving medhu vada during Ramzan period and share these with friends and neighbours who happen to be vegetarians.

 Just make sure that you cook the vadais over evenly hot oil as it will darken quickly and get burnt when cooked in very hot oil.

-I serve these palakottai vadai both as a side dish to go with rice and warm the left overs in the microwave to enjoy during the evening time as a snack along with a hot cup of tea.
+I serve this palakottai vadai both as a side dish to go with the rice and warm the leftovers in the microwave to enjoy during the evening time as a snack along with a hot cup of tea.

 Palakottai Vadai Recipe details below:

-- Chana dal (Bengal gram dal / kadalai paruppu) – 1 cup
+- Chana dal or Kadalai paruppu - 1 cup

 - Onion – 1